 6,500 wounded soldiers were treated there, under Deputy Inspector Gunning's (Royal Army Medical Corps), hence the name of the English Hospital: “l’Hôpital des Anglais”.

 British soldiers were not the only ones to be cared for at Mont-Saint-Jean.
 For four days, doctors and surgeons attended ceaselessly to the many injured and dying.
 The scene was one of carnage and, according to the evidence, "amputated limbs were piled around the farmyard".
 The number of victims rose to 63,000 following the four battles that took place between 15-18 June 1815.

 Prince William of Orange-Nassau was treated there for a shoulder injury before being transferred to Brussels.
 In 1826, his father, King William I of Netherlands, erected the Lion Mound site in his honour, directly in front of the farm.
 The Wellington camp aides Colonels Delancey and Gordon, and Gordon's nephew and secretary Lord Fitzroy Somerset, were also treated there.

-Threatened with demolition in 1906 and saved at the last moment, the porch of the farmhouse collapsed in 1926.
-At this time, a tram line ran right outside the building.
-Threatened again in 1972 by highway construction, part of the farm also collapsed in April 1994.
+Threatened with demolition in 1906 and saved at the last moment, the porch of the farmhouse collapsed in 1926, possibly caused by the tram line running right outside the building.
+Threatened again in 1972 by construction of the motorway, the farm was saved by local families who created the Waterloo Committee.
+Abandoned, part of the farm also collapsed in April 1994.

 THE FARM NOW